-In concept and in context, the tower does not advance the stated policy of the NSW Government to the effect that the foreshore should be recognised, protected and enhanced as a public asset.
+In concept and in context and in its proposed uses, the tower does not advance the stated policy of the NSW Government to the effect that the foreshore should be recognised, protected and enhanced as a public asset.
 Instead, the tower will have a deleterious effect on the whole of the Darling Harbour visual and recreational environment, and a similarly adverse impact on the Pyrmont Bridge, while making no positive contribution to maritime activity on and around the Harbour at all.